sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 });
 ```

-Let's also update the lights position in the `update()` method, so we can see what our objects look like from different angles.
+Let's also update the light's position in the `update()` method, so we can see what our objects look like from different angles.

 ```rust
 // Update the light